Satyamgupta2365/Demo-/README.md

 Edit
 cd frontend
 # Open index.html in your browser
-(You can also serve it with a simple local server like Live Server in VS Code.)
+Or use Live Server extension in VS Code for easier browsing.

 ⚙️ Requirements
 Python 3.8+